ASaiM/hmp_mock_tests/doc/report/report.md

 \begin{figure}[h!]
     \centering
     \includegraphics[width = \linewidth]{../images/asaim_workflow.pdf}
-    \caption{ASaiM workflow available with ASaiM Galaxy instance and used to analyze both datasets.
+    \caption{ASaiM workflow for analysis of raw single-end microbiota sequences.
+This workflow is available with ASaiM Galaxy instance and used to analyze both datasets.
 The grey boxes correspond to data, the blue boxes to pretreatment steps, the red boxes to functional analysis steps and the green boxes to taxonomic analysis steps.}
     \label{asaim_workflow}
 \end{figure}

 This workflow is available with ASaiM Galaxy instance.
-For this analysis, ASaiM Galaxy instance are deployed on a Debian GNU/Linux System with 8 cores Intel(R) Xeon(R) at 2.40GHz and with 32 Go of RAM.
+For this analysis, the ASaiM Galaxy instance is deployed on a Debian GNU/Linux System with 8 cores Intel(R) Xeon(R) at 2.40GHz and with 32 Go of RAM.
 Several statistics are followed during workflow execution (Table \ref{computation_stats}).

 \begin{table}[h!]
 \centering